RedHatInsights/vuln4shift-frontend/README.md

 This project uses [Patternfly React](https://github.com/patternfly/patternfly-react).

 ## Insights Components
 This app imports components from [Insights Front-end Components library](https://github.com/RedHatInsights/frontend-components).
 ESI tags are used to import [Insights Chrome](https://github.com/RedHatInsights/insights-chrome) which takes care of the header, sidebar, and footer.
+These libraries are described in the [Platform experience documentation](http://front-end-docs-insights.apps.ocp4.prod.psi.redhat.com/).